Skip to contents

 Now we use the lcmm package to fit a latent class mixed model of the time-varying covariate, dose.
 This first step is followed by fitting a Cox PH sub-model using the longitudinal predictions as covariates.

-landmarking_object <- Landmarking(
+landmarking_object <- LandmarkAnalysis(

 data_static = static,